 The financing scheme will be designed based on the experience with the implementation of the previous IMC programmes.
 IMC financing scheme will be designed by experts of the programme and the special working group, and will have to encompass clearly defined priority areas, selection procedures and criteria, monitoring mechanisms, and other standard elements.
 The procedures for selection of initiatives to be financed will be transparent and competitive.
 This component will also have the objective to demonstrate to the Government that a thoroughly designed financial mechanism for implementation of IMC initiatives can be an effective means to promote IMC in the country, but also for more efficient implementation of Government's policies.
-Therefore, at the same time the fourth program component "Policy dialogue" will focus on elaboration of possible financial resources to support the capital investments needed for implementation of IMC initiatives.
+Therefore, at the same time the fourth program component "Policy dialogue" will focus on elaboration of IMC initiatives.

-The IMC financing scheme will consist of two Technical Assistance (TA) grant components and a supporting component on a revolving fund4
+The IMC financing scheme will consist of two Technical Assistance (TA) grant components and a supporting component on a revolving fund